labex-labs/open-source-labs/docker/play-with-docker/lab-microservice-orchestration/step6.md

-# Step 4: Link Extractor API and Web Front End Services
+# Link Extractor API and Web Front End Services

 Checkout the `step4` branch and list files in it.